 - To provide feedback on the submission and highlight any additional action to the PGR and/or supervisory team;

-- In the case of a resubmission outcome, to set a maximum deadline for resubmitted work (up to 4 weeks FT, 6 weeks PT);
+- In the case of a resubmission outcome, to set a maximum deadline for resubmitted work (up to 4 weeks full time, 6 weeks part time);

 - FRDCs may attach conditions to a ‘Satisfactory’ outcome decision where it has concern about a proposed project plan;